Evolution of non-stationary pulses in a cold magnetized quark-gluon plasma

 The existence and effects of a magnetic field in quark stars have been studied since long time ago \cite{bfield} and became a hot subject nowadays.
 In a different context, about ten years ago it was realized that a very strong magnetic field might be produced also in relativistic heavy ion collisions and it might have some effect on the quark-gluon plasma phase \cite{bhic}.
-An ensuing question is then: {\it{What is the effect of magnetic field on waves propagating through the QGP}?} In the recent work \cite{fsn-18} it was studied the conditions for an ideal, cold, and magnetized quark-gluon plasma providing a support for stable and causal perturbations.
-The dispersion relation for the density and velocity perturbations was derived and was shown that the existence of a strong magnetic field does not lead to instabilities.
-Moreover, in the most of considered cases the propagation of these waves was found to respect causality.
+An ensuing question is then: {\it{What is the effect of magnetic field on waves propagating through the QGP}?}

+In the recent work \cite{fsn-18}, some of us studied the existence of stable and causal perturbations in an ideal, cold, and magnetized quark-gluon plasma.
+The dispersion relation for the density and velocity perturbations was derived and it was shown that the existence of a strong magnetic field does not lead to instabilities.
+Moreover, in most of the considered cases the propagation of these waves was found to respect causality.
 A magnetic field changes the pressure, the energy density, and sound speed.
 It also changes the equations of hydrodynamics.
 One of the conclusions of Ref. \cite{fsn-18} is that the changes in hydrodynamics are by far more important than the changes in the equation of state.

 In the subsequent paper \cite{fsn-19} the study was extended to the case of nonlinear waves.
 It was investigated the effects of a strong and uniform magnetic field on nonlinear baryon density perturbations in an ideal and magnetized quark-gluon plasma.
 It was considered the influence of a magnetic field on the EOS and Euler equation.
 This last study might be applied to the deconfined cold quark matter in compact stars and cold quark-gluon plasma formed in heavy ion collisions at the intermediate energies in the Facility for Antiproton and Ion Research (FAIR) \cite{fair} or Nuclotron-based Ion Collider fAcility (NICA) \cite{nica}.
 The reduced Ostrovsky equation (ROE) was derived in this case, which has analytical solutions \cite{Stepanyants, Grimshaw} given by a rarefaction solitonic pulse of the baryon perturbation.
 In Ref. \cite{fsn-19} a strong mean field approximation was adopted, whereas the effects of density inhomogeneity was neglected.